MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 # Tutorial: Make a simple photo viewer that targets multiple platforms

 After you've [created](/hub/apps/get-started/simple-photo-viewer-winui3.md) a starter simple photo viewer WinUI 3 app, you might be wondering how to reach more users without having to rewrite your app.
 This tutorial will use [Uno Platform](https://platform.uno/) to expand the reach of your existing C# WinUI 3 application enabling reuse of the business logic and UI layer across native mobile, web, and desktop.
-With only minimal changes to the simple photo viewer app, we'll be able to run a pixel-perfect copy of the app ported to platforms like Web, iOS, Android, macOS, and Linux.
+With only minimal changes to the simple photo viewer app, we'll be able to run a pixel-perfect copy of the app ported to platforms like the Web, iOS, Android, macOS, and Linux.

 [Insert picture here]